bosho86/SentimentAnalysisStocks/README.md

 # SentimentAnalysisStocks
-sentimentAnalysis for Stock traiding
+sentimentAnalysis for Stock trading
-Natural Language Understanding is the next hot thing
+Natural Language Understanding is the next hot thing!